pynec/Ms.SSLI/README.md

 Wrote a method to shuffle the rows of the transposed matrix (method = shuffle_matrix()).
 Next step: can now recursively shuffle the matrix and take the first half the matrix as mixed sex group 1 and assess frequency of loci.

+Update on miss_analysis_opt.java 10/22/2020
+Added the SSLT_iteration.java script.
+This script's goal is to shuffle the transposed matrix multiple times and split the matrix into 2 random groups each time.
+In addition, it will estimate the loci that end up in just one group.
+So far, the script can split the dataset and determine how many zeroes are in each group (the zeroes indicate that the loci is missing in that group so theoretically if all individuals are missing that loci (all zeroes) and it is in the other group than it would be exclusively in one group).
+So, the next step is to compare the lists and determine which loci are in just one of the lists.
+The thing to note though is that it is going to be pretty unlikely that all individuals are missing a loci so will have to determine a threshold for how many individuals must have a zero for it to be in the list.

+So next time: Finish comparing the two lists (only keep loci that are in just one list) and then run that script multiple times.
+The goal is to add the number of loci that are in just on group to a list and then take the 99th percentile of that list. (so add the loci but also how many individual it occurs in) - see page 6 of Stovall paper

+Do remember that the Stovall paper does say that it is an "estimate" of the number of loci.